 The Acupuncture Board shall disclose information on its licensees.

 The Board of Behavioral Sciences shall disclose information on its licensees, including licensed marriage and family therapists, licensed clinical social

 workers, licensed educational psychologists, and licensed professional clinical counselors.

 The Dental Board of California shall disclose information on its licensees.

-The State Board of Optometry shall disclose information regarding certificates of registration to practice optometry, statements of licensure, optometric
+The State Board of Optometry shall disclose information on its licensees and registrants.

 The Board of Psychology shall disclose information on its licensees, including psychologists, psychological assistants, and registered psychologists.

 The State Board of Chiropractic Examiners shall disclose information on its licensees.